SinanGabel/Artificial-Neural-Networks/python/RNN-2layer-examples-2018DEC-A/readme.txt

-The source for these notebooks and python files is:
+The source for these jupyter notebooks and python files is:

 https://github.com/GoogleCloudPlatform/tensorflow-without-a-phd/tree/master/tensorflow-rnn-tutorial